RaijmakersH/az900-labs/Instructions/Walkthroughs/01-Create a virtual machine.md

     ![Screenshot of the Certificate warning dialogue informing the user of an untrusted certificate, with the Yes button highlighted. ](../images/0104.png)

 The new Virtual Machine (myVM) will launch inside your Lab.
-Selecting an dragging the Center blue bar on the scren will allow you to see your Lab VM.
+Close the Server Manager and dashboard windows.
+You should see the blue background of your virtual machine.
 Congratulations!
-You have deployed and connected to a Windows Server virtual machine in Azure
+You have deployed and connected to a Windows Server virtual machine in Azure.

 # Task 3: Install the web server role and test

 In this task, install the Web Server role on the server on the Virtual Machine you just created and ensure the default IIS welcome page can be displayed.

-1. In myVM, open up a PowerShell command prompt on the virtual machine, starting by locating the Start menu and clicking **Start**, type **PowerShell** in the search bar, right clicking **Windows PowerShell**, and selecting **Run as administrator** in the right-click menu.
+1. In vour virtual machine, open up a PowerShell command prompt on the virtual machine, by locating the Start menu and clicking **Search**, type **PowerShell** in the search bar, right clicking **Windows PowerShell**, and selecting **Run as administrator** in the right-click menu.

     ![Screenshot of the virtual machine desktop with the start button clicked and PowerShell selected with run as an administrator highlighted.](../images/0105.png)

-2. Install the **Web-Server** feature in the virtual machine by running the following command in the PowerShell command prompt.
+2. You are now in PowerShell.
+Install the **Web-Server** feature in the virtual machine by running the following command in the PowerShell command prompt.
 You can copy and paste this command.
-Or ensure your cursor is in the Powershell window and click the **T** tool to enter the text below.
+Or ensure your cursor is in the Powershell window and click the **T** tool to enter the text below, then press enter to run the command.

     ```PowerShell
     Install-WindowsFeature -name Web-Server -IncludeManagementTools
     ```

 3. When completed there will be a prompt stating **Success** with a value **True**.
 You do not need to restart the virtual machine to complete the installation.
-Close the RDP connection to the VM.
+Close the RDP connection to the VM by clicking the **x** at the right side of the virtual machine blue bar.

     ![Screenshot of the windows PowerShell command prompt with the command Install-WindowsFeature -name Web-Server -IncludeManagementTools successfully completed and output stating it was successful.](../images/0106.png)